runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 Form

-* talk much more about how everthing carries a meaning.
-* ADD THE DANGER SLIDE IN BEGINNING OF CLASS, SO THEY UNDERSTAND FORM ON THE BASIS
 * Form class should have ALL THE GEOMERATIVE FUNCTIONALITY.
 LOOK IN THE EXAMPLES!!!
-* In the beginning it should be much more about the toxiclibs form functions (Line2D, ray, Vectors).
-Maybe 2 weeks on form, and delete one of the other classes?
+* Much more about the toxiclibs form functions (Line2D, ray, Vectors).
-* The form class should be much more about geometry and toxiclibs
 * Use geomerative base classes (RPath, RShape) for form class (or later classes).
 Explain how the RPath works, and how multiple RPaths are in a RShape (maybe wait with some of this for the transformation class)

 COLOR